-&lt;sup>7 Both churches underwent major renovations during this decade: St. Thomas's in 1904 and St. Mary's in 1909.
+7 Both churches underwent major renovations during this decade: St. Thomas's in 1904 and St. Mary's in 1909.
 The time frame was based on the activity surrounding these projects.

-&lt;sup>8 In the 1960s the southside St. Mary's was demolished as part of a harbour development project and a new church was opened on Craigmillar Avenue.
-Church of St. Mary the Virgin, St. John's.
-Newfoundland, 1859-1984; 125 Years of Service (St. John's: the Church, 1986), pp. 50-2; Helen Porter, Below the Bridge: Memories of the South Side of St. John's (Stewarter, 1979), p.
+1 In the 1960s the southside St. Mary's was demolished as part of a harbour development project and a new church was opened on Cnigmillar Avenue.
+Church of St. Mary the Virgin, St. John's, Newfoundland, 1859-1984: 125 Years of Service (St. John's: the Church, 1986), pp. 50-2; Helen Porter, Below the Bridge: Memories of the South Side of St. John's (St. John's 'Breakwater, 1979), p.
 3.

-&lt;sup>8 Along with those in the parish church, services were held by St. Thomas's clergy in Christ Church, Quid' Volid, and in the school chapel at Virginia.
+Along with those in the parish church, services were held by St. Thomas's clergy in Christ Church, Quidi Vidi, and in the school chapel at Virginia.
 As well, families and individuals from such areas as Maxse Street, Barnes, Monkstown, and Rennie's Mill Roads were members of St. Thomas's congregation, despite the official parish boundaries.
-At St. Mary's ervices were offered at the school chapel in Brookfueld.
-"St. Thomas's, S. John's, "Diocesan Magazine (Oct.
-1901); "St. Mary the Virgin," Diocesan Magazine (Apr.
-1913); Parish of St. Mary the Virgin, Women's Mission Association Minute Book, 9 Feb.
-1880.
+As St. Mary, Services were offered at the school chapel in Brooffield.
+'St. Thomas's, St. Johns,' Diocessan Magazine (Oct.
+1901); 'St. Mary the Virgin,' Diocessan Magazine (Apr.
+1913); Parish of St. Mary the Virgin, Women's Mission Virgin, 'Diocessan Magazine, Apr.
+1913); Parish of St. Mary the Virgin, Women's Mission Virgin, 'Diocessan Magazine, Apr.
+1913); Parish of St.